Intervention Frequently Asked Questions

 Yes, RNs who have successfully completed the BRN's Intervention Program are eligible to participate in the program again.
 An IEC will, however, determine if you are accepted into the program.

-4. I am licensed in another state and participate in their diversion program.
+- I am licensed in another state and participate in their Intervention Program.
 I am thinking about transferring to California.
 Can I automatically transfer to California's Intervention Program while I am in the process of obtaining a California license?

 By law, only Registered Nurses are eligible to participate in the BRN's Intervention Program.
 However, LVNs may want to attend nurse support group meetings if they are experiencing a problem with substance use disorder or mental illness.
 Please refer to the nurse support group listing on this website for information on where those groups meet and how to contact the facilitator.

 - I have had one DUI, is this program for me?

 The Intervention Program is a program designed to help those who have a substance use disorder (SUD).
 While it is true not every person who gets a DUI is an alcoholic or drug addict, a DUI can be an indicator of a problem.
 Other indicators include a pattern of use that negatively impacts a person’s relationships, health, or professional life.
 You could benefit by learning more about substance use disorder or looking more into your drinking or drug use.

 - I only diverted one time, is this program for me?